top of page

 RISING SUN CLOSURE AND THE BEGINNING OF THE MILK WARS

-After the rapid decline in demand for condensed and evaporated milk, the P.E.
+After the rapid decline in demand for condensed and evaporated milk due to the end of World War I, the P.E.
 Sharpless Company's Rising Sun condensery closed temporarily in 1920.
-The plant eventually transitioned to a milk separating station with the cream, then sent to the Concordville plant for processing.
-The P.E.
-Sharpless Company suggested paying milk suppliers for their cream only.
+The plant eventually transitioned to a milk-separating station, separating the cream and sending the milk to the Concordville plant for processing.
 However, the Rising Sun plant was plagued by payment disagreements between the milk suppliers and the P.E.
 Sharpless Company.
 The Interstate Milk Producers Association of Philadelphia sued the P.E.
 Sharpless Company for $20,000 in 1924 ($350,000 in 2023) for breach of agreement in payment for milk to the Rising Sun milk producers.
 Several months later, the P.E.
 Sharpless Company sold the plant to Sheffield Farms of New York.

 Article in The Baltimore Sun on 18 September 1920 / Article in The Baltimore Sun on 1 September 1924 / Article in The Midland Journal (Rising Sun, MD) on 24 October 1924